C# Switch Statement (How it Works For Developers)

 End Class

 This C# program utilizes the IronPDF library to dynamically generate PDF files based on user input.
 The user is prompted to enter either 'I' for Invoice or 'R' for Report.
-Depending on the input, the program uses the ChromePdfRenderer class to render the corresponding HTML file ("invoice.html" for Report or "report.html" for Invoice) into a PDF format.
+Depending on the input, the program uses the ChromePdfRenderer class to render the corresponding HTML file ("report.html" for Report or "invoice.html" for Invoice) into a PDF format.
 The generated PDF is then saved with appropriate filenames, "Report.pdf" for the Report and "Invoice.pdf" for the Invoice.
 This approach provides a flexible and interactive way to generate specific types of PDF documents through a console interface.

 3.2.
 Example of Report